 “Like I said.
 We are through with the case.
 Nothing on

-the horizon for a while,” Dorothy says.
+the horizon for a while,” Dorothy continues.
 “I’m sure we

-know Joe wants to get at Bingo LeBeouf very badly and there
+I know Joe wants to get at Bingo LeBeouf very badly.

 “Sure.
 Sure.
-I need a little break anyway.”
+Need a little break anyway.”
 Tyger replies,

 shaking his head in amazement.
 “They were shaking my car?